-- Students required to take remedial courses must follow the UACCM Student Success - Students should take classes when offered as some classes are only offered certain semesters - Students should plan electives early to ensure completion of courses within the desired time frame. - Students should plan to study two hours per week for every one hour in class.
+- Students required to take remedial courses must follow the UACCM Student Success - Semester order for college courses is suggested based on Fall/Spring semester rotation where Fall counts as sem.
+1. Beginning courses in another semester, having prior credits, or taking remedial courses will affect the order in which courses are taken.
+Take classes when first offered as some classes are only offered certain semesters. - Students should plan electives early to ensure completion of courses within the desired time frame. - Students should plan to study two hours per week for every one hour in class.